 Schools of Choice (S.O.C.)

-Godwin Heights Public Schools is participating in the Kent County Schools of Choice Program for the 2022-2023 school year and will be accepting applications for new Schools of Choice students in grades K-12.
+Godwin Heights Public Schools is participating in the Kent County Schools of Choice Program for the 2023-2024 school year and can accept up to 400 applications for new Schools of Choice students in grades K-12.

 - Students who have been suspended, expelled, or convicted of a felony may be excluded